 Contact hours awarded based on full attendance of session / or viewing the entire recorded webinar (Enduring CME)

-**PLEASE NOTE – In order to receive a CE Certificate of Attendance from the conference, you must complete the online evaluation for each session (link will be provided in webinar ONLY).
-Once completed, you will have the option to provide an email for the certificate to be automatically sent.
+**PLEASE NOTE – In order to receive a CE Certificate of Attendance from the conference, you must complete the online evaluation for each session (link will be provided in recordings, copy and past into a browser).
+Once completed, you will have the option to provide an email for the certificate to be automatically sent (if the organizational email has a strong firewall, please use a personal email to ensure certificate delivery).
 Please email the conference coordinator, Michelle Eckert if you have any additional questions.

 This activity has been planned and implemented in accordance with the accreditation requirements of the Washington State Medical Association through Providence Health Care.
 Providence Health Care is accredited by the Washington State Medical Association CME Accreditation Committee to sponsor continuing medical education activities for physicians.